sheltermanager/asm3/doc/manual/options.rst

 * Default to advanced find person screen: If ticked, the find person screen will appear in advanced mode by default.

+* Find an incident screen defaults to incomplete incidents: If ticked, the find incident screen will automatically select the "Incomplete incidents" filter when the screen is opened.

+* Open animal find screens in a new tab: If ticked, search results in the find animal screen will be opened in their own tab.

+* Open person find screens in a new tab: If ticked, search results in the find person screen will be opened in their own tab.

 Home page
 ---------